 Price Range: $8–$116

 Non-binary-owned and operated Plant Faced is a London-based streetwear brand for “streetwear minus the sweatshop”.
-Their vegan friendly collection encourages people to embrace their animal-loving self.
+Their vegan-friendly minimalist streetwear aesthetic encourages people to embrace their animal-loving selves.

 Plant Faced’s Ethical & Sustainability Practices